 These changes aren’t resource-heavy or intensive.
 They are simple, proactive changes that will benefit every one of your customers.
 It isn’t about catering to the minority; it’s about optimising your communications to include more people in the conversation.

-As part of our transparency ratings, we now include an analysis of a website’s accessibility – as well as scrutinising its use of language and design more generally.
-Far too many financial services sites still fall short of the standard which we believe should be, well… standard.
+As part of our transparency ratings, we now include an analysis of a website’s accessibility.
+We also scrutinise its use of language and design in a more general sense.